 In addition to the University's standard entry requirements, you should have:

 - a minimum of grades CCC in three A levels (or a minimum of 96 UCAS points from an equivalent Level 3 qualification, eg BTEC National, OCR Diploma or Advanced Diploma) in academic or business subjects

-- English language and mathematics GCSEs at grade C (grade 4 from 2017) or above (or equivalent) are also required
+- English language and mathematics GCSEs at grade C/grade 4 or above (or equivalent) are also required

 These requirements may be varied in individual cases.

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.